 In the case of animal products and sub-products, SENASA requests that the Certificate of Origin indicates the name of the establishment where it was processed and provides the Certificate of Origin where the product originated.
-Currently, tilapia fillets with Certificate of Origin from the People's Republic of China are not allowed entry into Honduras.
+Currently, tilapia fillets with a certificate of origin from the People's Republic of China are not allowed entry into Honduras.